prevention-icon

 In spring, winged male and female termites couple off, emerge from the nest and fly to other locations to mate and expand the colony.

-Known to shed their wings within minutes of landing, if you notice alate wings scattered around your home, or even piles of wings, it’s a sure sign that there’s a termite colony nearby.
+Known to shed their wings within minutes of landing, if you notice flying termite wings scattered around your home, or even piles of wings, it’s a sure sign that there’s a termite colony nearby.
 We recommend contacting Allstate to arrange an urgent termite inspection.

 How to tell the difference between termites and ants

 Without proper training, it can be difficult to determine whether the insects flying around your property are a swarm of termite alates or flying ants.
-While termites are also called white ants as they look like a lighter coloured version of ants, this is where their similarities end.
+While termites are also called white ants as they look like a lighter-coloured version of ants, their similarities end here.
 Here’s some tips to help you decide which pesky insect is being a nuisance:

 Wings